 Ralenkotter has apologized for his personal use of the Southwest cards.
 The convention authority no longer allows the cards to be used for personal travel.

-Attorney Todd Bice, who oversaw the audit, told board members last month that because of poor record keeping, it would cost more than the amount of the $50,188 in missing cards for auditors to try to find out what happened to them.
+Attorney Todd Bice, who oversaw the audit, told board members last month that because of poor record keeping, it would cost more than the $50,188 in missing cards for auditors to try to find out what happened to them.
 Based on Bice’s recommendation, the board closed the audit last month.

 Bice declined to comment Monday.